-3. Was the amount due stated in the notice no more than the amount that [name of defendant] actually owed?
+3. Was the amount due stated in the notice no more than the amount that [name of defendant] owed under the [lease/rental agreement/sublease]?

 If your answer to question 3 is yes, then answer question 4.
 If you answered no, stop here, answer no further questions, and have the presiding juror sign and date this form.